1. HOME

 Craft noted that a pilot program for career guidance is underway, and results are not yet available.
 To open more pathways to employment, he says AWIB is seizing opportunities for growth in apprenticeships.
 “One of the things we’re looking at is a transition from a federal office of apprenticeship to a state apprenticeship agency.
 That would mean we obtain recognition from the US Department of Labor to start our own apprenticeship agency and register our own apprenticeships in Alaska,” Craft reported.

-Along the college track, last week the Associated General Contractors of Alaska (AGC) donated $200,000 to the UA System’s Construction Management Workforce Initiative.
+Along the college track, last week the Associated General Contractors of Alaska (AGC) announced its donation of $200,000 to the UA System’s Construction Management Workforce Initiative.

 “Over the past twenty years, AGC has given more than half a million dollars in support of engineering and construction programs at UA to help address critical shortages of construction professionals,” said AGC Executive Director Alicia Amberg.
 “If we can train and retain a skilled workforce in Alaska, we will be able to meet our infrastructure needs into the future.”